Rise of the Self-Replicators

 - And, if so, what are the implications: for the machines, for ourselves, for our environment, and for the future of life on Earth and elsewhere?

 We conclude with a discussion of what we consider to be the most likely directions for future work, emphasising that the management of risk in the development of this technology should be based upon a firm understanding of the issues at stake.
-A thorough understanding of these issues requires a sound appreciation of the history of the ideas involved.
-This book provides an ideal starting point in that endeavour.
+In doing this, we hope to inspire a broad community discussion about the significant implications of intelligent evolving machines.

 If Springer has ever published any of your work, such as a paper in a conference proceedings, you are eligible for a 40% discount on any of their publications.
 You'll need to register for a MySpringer account if you have not already done so.
 Note that you won't see the 40% discount price while browsing their catalogue, but it will be applied when you add an item to your shopping basket.

-Best of all, and as provided for in our publishing agreement with Springer, we will be posting a free author-formatted PDF version of the entire book on this page soon (late September).
-Please stay tuned for further details!
+As provided for in our publishing agreement with Springer, we are pleased to also offer a free author-formatted PDF version of the entire book, which can be found on the download page.

 - Provides the first comprehensive early history of machine self-reproduction and evolution.